chalonlubin/chalonlubin.com/README.md

 > In building this I wanted to build something in React quickly and have a bit of fun with the styling.
 An interesting note about this project is I treated it as if I was freelancing, so there is a wire-frame, moodboard, and mock-up in Figma with multiple designs as to simulate working with a client.

 >I did face a few challenges as I took this as a learning opportunity to use DasiyUI, Tailwind and SCSS which I realized it would of been better to of stuck to just Tailwind or SCSS.
-Eventually I'll remove Tailwind and build purely on SCSS.
-I aimed to make a fully responsive site, however I limited myself to 3 days so there are still parts that I need to edit later, such as the background on mobile.
-Accessibility is a tough subject for this site as well, due to my color choices.
+I ended up removing DaisyUI and building mostly with Tailwind, using SCSS when needed.

 ## 💻 Tech Stack & Packages